 STEP 2: GROUNDWORK

-These exercises may take days or weeks to complete, depending on you, your horse and whatever previous training has been done.
-It’s not a race and it really doesn’t matter how long it takes as long as you both enjoy the process and are seeing even minor improvements in response each time you train.
+These exercises may take hours, days or weeks to complete, depending on you, your horse and whatever previous training has been done.
+It’s not a race and it really doesn’t matter how long it takes as long as you both enjoy the process and are seeing improvements in response each time you train.
 Remember not to go on and on with one exercise, change what you’re doing whenever there’s an improvement and always finish on a good note before the horse or you are tired and having trouble concentrating.

 Once you've mastered yielding the head toward you and it is soft and flowing with a lovely bent neck, then it's time to yield away.
 This is harder as the horse is not coming in for 'cuddles'.
-Hold the offside rein either under or over the horses neck and repeat the exercise asking the horse to yield away from you.
+Hold the offside rein under then over the horses neck and repeat the exercise asking the horse to yield away from you.

-Head Drop - Now ask your horse to drop the head toward the ground holding both reins in your hand and again using the rhythmical pressure.
+Head Drop - Ask your horse to drop the head toward the ground holding both reins in your hand and again using the rhythmical pressure.
 If this is a new exercise for your horse be happy with a little give and move on.
 You will find when you do it again the next time the give will be bigger, and on and on.
 Don’t try and train the whole response in one go, horses learn in increments, improving a little each time you do the exercise.

 Leading - Now place the reins over the head and lead your horse around, encouraging them to walk with voice commands or clucking.
 Do some changes of direction, halt and go, halt and reverse and generally just walk around giving directions to your horse.
-If your horse doesn’t respond you may want to teach verbal commands on the lunge as it comes in very handy.
+If your horse doesn’t respond you may want to teach verbal commands on the lunge first as it comes in very handy.
 Alternatively a second person can assist or you can bump the horse on the side where the leg normally asks for forward.

 How a Cross-Under Bitless Bridle Works

 Flexing the horse mounted